 Disability and Telephone Services

-A number of services are provided for disabled clients by the Greek Telecommunications Company (OTE).
+A number of services are provided for disabled clients by the Greek Telecommunications Company (COSMOTE).
 These include reduced-cost telephone sets with screen and keyboard, and an operator service for hearing impaired clients, rebates for the visually impaired and those with severe motor disabilities, and discounted Internet packages for people with severe disabilities.

 Operator service for hearing impaired - T 210 881 5555